spacetelescope/jdat_notebooks/CONTRIBUTING.rst

 .. important::

-    Please note that all JDAT related code is written `Python 3`; `Python 2` is not supported.
+    Please note that all JDAT related code should be written in `Python 3`; `Python 2` is not supported.

 Draft Stage
 -----------